Nolan Arenado Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.47 team ERA that ranks 17th among all league pitching staffs.
+- The Diamondbacks' 4.38 team ERA ranks 15th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 23rd in baseball in home runs given up (22 total, 1.4 per game).
+- Diamondbacks pitchers combine to give up 23 total home runs at a rate of 1.4 per game (to rank 24th in baseball).

-- Kelly (0-2) takes the mound for the Diamondbacks in his fourth start of the season.
-He has a 4.11 ERA in 15 1/3 innings pitched, with 15 strikeouts.
+- Jameson (2-0) pitches for the Diamondbacks to make his second start this season.

-- The righty's most recent appearance was on Wednesday against the Milwaukee Brewers, when he tossed six innings, surrendering three earned runs while giving up just one hit.
+- His most recent appearance was on Wednesday against the Milwaukee Brewers, when the right-hander tossed four scoreless innings while giving up three hits.

-- In three games this season, the 34-year-old has amassed an ERA of 4.11, with 8.8 strikeouts per nine innings.
-Opponents are batting .196 against him.

 © 2023 Data Skrive.
 All rights reserved.